 Average salary in Austria

-The average gross monthly salary varies slightly between EUR 1,773 in Tyrol and EUR 2,120 in Lower Austria (aktuellere Zahlen?).
+The average gross monthly salary varies slightly between EUR 1,773 in Tyrol and EUR 2,120 in Lower Austria.
 There are also minor differences with respect to purchasing power.
 The federal states of Lower Austria and Vorarlberg boast the highest purchasing power.

 Special payments in Austria